 Simple for guitar...

 For vocalists, an easy harmony is possible.
-This would be primarily a 3rd apart, which sounds particularly sweet when it waits until the chorus to join in.
+This would be primarily a 3rd apart, which sounds particularly sweet when singers are in unison until the chorus, breaking into harmony at that point.

 Here is the background to the lyrics of When He Cometh, from the website ScriptureAndMusic.com:

 There are an incredible amount of people online who just want to be heard, but very few who have given what you have so clearly.
 Regarding instruction for those of us who can't afford lessons,your site has been a real gift to stumble across.
 I'm looking forward to now removing a few bad habits.
 My humblest thanks from Australia.